Thank you for the Disclaimer.

 "I was trying to crush your skull."

-Ryan tilted his head from side to side.
+Ryan tilted his head from side to side, popping his neck.
 "Passing marks for the effort at least."

 Agnès narrowed her eyes.
 "Who are you exactly, you're not a student of this school, you're freakishly tall."

 She grabbed him by the hair and roughly tilted his head, eliciting an "ow" from him, as she examined first one ear and then the other.
 "It's hard to tell, perhaps you transformed them."